George520/conf/README.md

 # conf
-The config files of software
+The config files of some softwares